AllanWang/DST-Mods/Development.md

 ---

-To facilitate testing, you can install [No Mods Disabling](https://steamcommunity.com/sharedfiles/filedetails/?id=2161677657) to avoid having all your mods deselected whenever there's a bug.
+To facilitate testing, you can install [No Mods Disabling](https://steamcommunity.com/sharedfiles/filedetails/?id=2161677657) to avoid having all your mods deselected whenever there's a crash.
 You can also look at force enabling your mod via `dontstarve_steam.app/Contents/mods/modsettings.lua`.

 ---